Vinings Bus Accident Attorneys

 Another common cause of bus crashes is equipment failure.
 This might include failing brakes, faulty steering, or tire problems.
 In these circumstances, an employer or manufacturer might also be responsible for injuries that passengers, other motorists, cyclists, or pedestrians might suffer.

 Employer negligence is another common cause of bus accidents.
 The carrier that owns and operates the fleet of buses is responsible for hiring qualified drivers, and training and supervising them.
-The carrier must also maintain their fleet of vehicles and adhere to government regulations.
+The carriers must also maintain their fleet of vehicles and adhere to government regulations.

 Even if it appears that the bus driver’s actions caused the crash, the company that employs them is almost always liable for the driver’s negligence.
 The company should generally be named as a defendant in any lawsuit for a bus accident because it may allow you to recover more damages than if you sued only the driver.